nilton-f-o-junior/rust-v1.9-book/roadmap/src/06-vector/index-vector.md

-# Index
+# Index - Vector

-Vectors can be accessed by index using square brackets [position].
+Vectors can be accessed by index using square brackets `[position]`.

 `index`